The UWEXP Study has been publishing research on a range of topics. Here are some publications to date

 Nurius, P. S., Sefidgar, Y. S., Kuehn, K. S, Jake, X, Zhang, H., Browning, A., Riskin, E., Dey, A. K., & Mankoff, J. Distress among undergraduates: Marginality, stressors and resilience supports.
 Journal of American College Health, 1-9.
 Stress and related mental health struggles are of growing concern at colleges and universities across the country and … Continue reading Distress and resilience among marginalized undergraduates

 Han Zhang, Margaret E. Morris, Paula S. Nurius, Kelly Mack, Jennifer Brown, Kevin S. Kuehn, Yasaman S. Sefidgar, Xuhai Xu, Eve A. Riskin, Anind K. Dey and Jennifer Mankoff.
 Impact of Online Learning in the Context of COVID-19 on Undergraduates with Disabilities and Mental Health Concerns.
-Transactions on Accessible Computing.
-Accepted, April 12th, 2022.
-The … Continue reading COVID-19 and Remote Learning for Students with Disabilities
+ACM Transactions on Accessible Computing (TACCESS).
+The COVID-19 pandemic … Continue reading COVID-19 and Remote Learning for Students with Disabilities

 Passive mobile sensing for the purpose of human state modeling is a fast-growing area.
 It has been applied to solve a wide range of behavior-related problems, including physical and mental health monitoring, affective computing, activity recognition, routine modeling, etc. However, in spite of the emerging literature that has investigated a wide range of application scenarios, … Continue reading Practices and Needs of Mobile Sensing Researchers